Experimental Psychology Master of Science Degree

 Contribute meaningful work to multiple fields of psychology while you explore and apply scientific methods to human development, social interactions, and behavioral relationships in an experimental psychology master’s degree targeted toward your career aspirations.

-In the experimental psychology masters degree, students are trained to apply scientific methods to basic psychological processes in perception, brain and behavior relationships, thinking, memory, learning, social interactions, human development and related areas.
-It is a broad and flexible program that provides a solid stepping-stone into careers or further study in psychology.
-A choice of tracks–in experimental psychology or engineering psychology–allows students to specialize their degree toward their career goals and aspirations.
+The experimental psychology master's degree is a broad and flexible program that provides a solid stepping-stone into careers or further study in psychology.
+A choice of tracks–in experimental psychology or engineering psychology–allows you to customize the program around your career goals and aspirations.

-The program includes 30 credit hours of core courses, elective courses, and a thesis.
-It also offers students two tracks to choose from: experimental psychology and engineering psychology.
+The experimental psychology master's degree includes core courses, elective courses, and a thesis.
+It also offers two tracks to choose from: experimental psychology and engineering psychology.